sabihdordab/simple-toolbox/README.md

     └── views.py -> if user is_authenticated -> main page of toolbox , else -> login page
 ```
 ### Templates folders :
-A layout file (in toolbox application). other HTML files created for all of the different operations as i explained below.
+A layout file (in toolbox application). other HTML files created for all of the different operations as i explained before.

 ### Css and Sass files:
 Techniques like flexbox are used and tried to have a responsive project.